Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPT_MAP.md

 Transitions occur when phase coherence breaks.

-Control succeeds when alignment is restored.
+Control succeeds when alignment is restored in both phase and direction.

 ---